KatieMFritz/safs-patternlab-node-gulp-twig/README.md

 - Do not use `!important` to override existing styles, unless you are adding a new utility class that can apply to any component.

  _Do not change `pattern-scaffolding.css` - it's a Pattern Lab asset._

+LICENSE: pattern HTML and CSS copyright 2017 Katie M Fritz, LLC.
+Pattern Lab and MSU graphics do not belong to me.